xscotophilic/learning-flutter/3. Widgets, Styling, Adding Logic/expenses/README.md

 # Expenses

-`You can keep track of their daily expenditure by entering daily transactions.`
+`You can keep track of your daily expenditure by entering daily transactions.`

 ## Let's start with wireframing: